Administrative Procedure 178: Inclement/Severe Weather

 2.1 This procedure is based on the following premises:

-f) Bus delays due to weather will generally be for two (2) hours.
+6. Bus delays, normally due to power or water outages, will generally be for two (2) hours.

 2.2 Factors for consideration in closing a school, cancelling/delaying buses or deciding that students should depart early due to inclement weather include:

-a) The weather conditions, i.e. wind chill factor, wind speed, snow accumulation, temperature, ice, fog, and tornados.
+1. The weather conditions, i.e. wind chill factor, wind speed, snow accumulation, temperature, ice, fog, and tornados;

 2.3 The following additional factors must be addressed before dismissing students early:

-c) Parents/guardians are able to be alerted and informed that their children are being sent home early.
-Approximately 2 hours (depending on school size) should be allowed for the ability to notify bus drivers and parents/guardians.
+3. Parents/guardians are able to be alerted and informed that their children are being sent home early.
+Approximately 2 hours (depending on school size) should be allowed for the ability to notify bus drivers and parents/guardians;

-d) When students are dismissed other than at the regular dismissal time, the principal must be assured that each student has appropriate care upon arriving at home or at another prearranged destination.
+4. In the rare cases when students are dismissed other than at the regular dismissal time, the principal must be assured that each student has appropriate care upon arriving at home or at another prearranged destination.
 Only when the principal is satisfied that the welfare of students concerned has been assured, should they be dismissed.
-It is necessary to ensure adherence to the provision of the Child and Family Services Act S.O.
-1984, Section 79, Subsection 3: “No person having charge of a child less than sixteen years of age shall leave the child without making provision for their supervision and care that is reasonable in the circumstances.”

 3. Procedures